I-95 Widening Stormwater Management and Spruce Creek Hydrodynamic Model

 RS&H is providing design services to widen I-95 from SR 44 to I-4 by adding fifth and sixth lanes within the existing median.
 The existing pavement will be milled and resurfaced, and the interchange at SR 421 will be reconstructed.
 The length of the project totals 10.4 miles.

 In order to treat the additional impervious area, the team provided wetland stormwater management systems in the median wetlands.
 These systems and outfall structures were designed to retain the biological and hydrologic features of the existing wetlands, thus reducing the actual impact to the wetlands.

 The team also designed dry retention ponds in the interchange infield areas and the existing abandoned rest areas along I-95.
 The recovery analysis for the dry retention ponds was completed with the use of PONDS version 3.2.
-The dry retention ponds and median wetland areas virtually eliminated the need for expensive off-site ponds, proving to be the least expensive alternative with fewer impacts to the wetlands and surrounding environment.
+The dry retention ponds and median wetland areas virtually eliminated the need for expensive off-site ponds, proving to be the least expensive alternative with fewer impacts to the wetlands and the surrounding environment.

 All stormwater management facilities ultimately discharge to Spruce Creek or the Tomoka River, both of which are classified as Outstanding Florida Waters by the Department of Environmental Protection.
 The additional treatment volume requirements for these basins were included when modeling the stormwater management facilities with ICPR.